arr-ai/arrai/README.md

 ```bash
 arrai eval '41 + 1'
 ```

-See the [Introduction to Arr.ai](docs/intro.md) to learn more about the arr.ai language.

 <!-- TODO: Uncomment once this works again.
 ### Transform a stream of values